Last Updated: January 2023

 Lastly, don’t underestimate the power of sharing your progress publicly as you go.
 While this may not help you “break down” the project in the traditional sense, it does help you break it down from a psychological perspective.
 Big projects are daunting!
 They feel scary and hard, especially when we’re doing them alone.
 Sharing about the process along the way is a balm for that anxiety and overwhelm.
 Doing so lets you get feedback from others, whether in the form of encouragement or helpful tips.
 And it also helps you see the bigger picture!
 When you look back on what you’ve shared, you can see clearly how much work you’ve done and how far you’ve come.

 While I was building my Inbox Zero 101 online course, I frequently shared about my progress on my Instagram stories.
-I also talked about it in my Mastermind group (in person and on Slack) to get their input.
-For this Masterclass, I used the same strategies!
-You can see the Instagram stories highlight I created here.
+I also talked about it in my mastermind group (in person and on Slack) to get their input.
+For this workshop, I used the same strategies!
 Posting lots of updates kept me accountable and had the added bonus of creating interest in what I was building.

 Break It Down